segmentio/analytics-node/README.md

 #### Why Batch?

 This client is built to support high performance environments.
-That means you can put analytics-node into a web server that is serving hundreds of hits per second.
+That means it is safe to use analytics-node in a web server that is serving hundreds of hits per second.

 **Why is that possible?**